Introduction

 aria-describedby

 The aria-describedby attribute modifies the description property in the accessibility tree.
-Similar to the aria-labelledby attribute, when you use this attribute you pass in the id values of other elements as the aria-describedby value, and the elements whose id value are passed in can also be visually hidden.
+Similar to the aria-labelledby attribute, when you use this attribute, you pass in the id values of other elements as the aria-describedby value, and the elements whose id values are passed in can also be visually hidden.

 <label>Password: